The King of a faraway kingdom decided to change the laws introducing the divorce.

 - How many meals have you provided with your voluntary association?

 Choose three at most, try to estimate them.
-Then set up the alarm or a notification on Google Calendar for the following Saturday or Sunday.
+Then set up the alarm or notification on Google Calendar for the following Saturday or Sunday.

 You could also take a note on your smartphone or your agenda.